-PHOTOJOURNALISM & DOCUMENTARY I
+Photojournalism & Documentary I

 An introduction to the history, theory, political influences and trends of both past and contemporary artists working in the Documentary Photography field.
 Students use their theoretical study as a basis and preparation for their own project.
-This elective includes weekly critiques of peer student documentary work including journals of self-reflection and process-analysis.
+This elective includes weekly critiques of peer documentary work student including journals of self-reflection and process-analysis.
 The aim is to identify and more importantly, critique any ideological issues that arise so the next generation of Documentary Photographers and Photojournalists is armed with the skills to challenge and develop this unique narrative even further.